 I didn’t get the point of this event at first — it looked like they were basically filming a generic recruiter networking event or tweet up, and doing some on-camera interviews and capturing cameos of various attendees.
 Then, the soiree was speedily sidetracked to some non-sequitur conversation about assessing who has the “upper hand” so far.
 No matter that there is absolutely no explanation or context for this seismic shift in conversation.

-Spoiler alert: it turns out that the first competition was, in fact, designed to judge their efficacy at networking at the event itself, and the impression each attendee made on other people, chiefly Alex King, the final judge, shot caller and ultimate arbiter behind choosing the winner.
+Spoiler alert: It turns out that the first competition was, in fact, designed to judge their efficacy at networking at the event itself, and the impression each attendee made on other people, chiefly Alex King, the final judge, shot-caller and ultimate arbiter behind choosing the winner.
 Where this all jumped the shark for me?
-That proverbial wrong turn at Albuquerque for me came when praise and platitudes were heaped on the contestant who claimed their success could be attributed to researching the attendees in advance.
+That proverbial wrong turn at Albuquerque came when praise and platitudes were heaped on the contestant, who claimed their success could be attributed to researching the attendees in advance.

 WTF?
 A few weeks later, I’m still trying to figure out what was so novel there that it was worth gushing about.
 There seemed to be a subtextual insinuation that this due diligence was, in fact, a generational thing.
 That somehow, it takes the wit, cunning and tech savvy of Gen Y to know that the best thing to do before meeting someone is to look them up.

 Which, apparently, is worth a ton of props on Top Recruiter, although I basically think that it’s one of the first lessons you learn in Networking 101.
 I mean, come on — if I research people prior to meeting them, even if I’m not Gen Y, I get bonus points (or, I guess, a trophy)?
 That’s just basic business, and has nothing to do with generations and everything to do with professional courtesy and common sense.